our impact

 As such, 2025 is a year of deployment and support, with the aim of ensuring that this organisation runs smoothly and making any necessary adjustments.

 This salary scale is constantly being developed and is therefore not set in stone.
 It requires ongoing research and updating to ensure that it is as fair as possible.
-We have chosen to update it entirely every two years, following a detailed comparative assessment.
+We have chosen to completely update it every two years, following a detailed comparative assessment.

-The issue of our environmental impact has long been neglected within Contexte, with few efforts in place to minimise it.
 In 2023, we decided to assess this by conducting a carbon footprint analysis, which was published in our 2023 impact report.
 Efforts were first made in 2024, particularly in the area of waste management.
-We aim to conduct this review of our practices every two years.
-We will publish the results of the next carbon footprint assessment in the 2025 impact report.